 Indeed, Bassets are not eager to obey many commands.
 Stubborn and slow to obey (you should expect thoughtful, deliberate responses), the Basset Hound can exhibit an amusing sense of humor while doing his own thing.
-Yet he responds amiably to patient, consistent obedience training that includes praise and especially food rewards.
+Yet he responds amiably to patient, consistent obedience training that includes lots of praise and encouragement.

-Did I mention the food rewards?
-Basset Hounds live for food, are champion beggers, and will steal any tidbit within reach - and be forewarned that their reach includes countertops when they stand up on their hind legs.
+Basset Hounds live for food, which is why so many of them are fat.
+They are champion beggers, and will steal any tidbit within reach – and be forewarned that when they rear up on their hind legs, their reach includes countertops!

 Finally, Basset Hounds bay and howl (especially when bored), and they are notoriously slow to housebreak.

 If you want a dog who...

 - Is one of the most good-natured of all breeds

 - Is sociable with people and other animals

 A Basset Hound may be right for you.

 - Slowness to learn and an independent "what's in it for me?" attitude toward training